ghelleks/md2tufte/README.md

 $ make
 ```

-Ta-da.
+Boom.
 Check out the output directory.

 (Obviously, we could elaborate on this.)

 ## Contributing